-One of the most important things the readers notice in the poem, which can be read in full here, from first to last line is that the poet does not create any kind of history and introduction.
+One of the most important things the readers notice in the poem, which can be read in full here, from first to the last line is that the poet does not create any kind of history and introduction.
 She is very open about love, and simply makes demands from her lover by commanding that if I am the grass and you are the breeze, just blow through me.
-The use of words like “breeze” and “blow” by poet though create an effect of the power of love, yet love is destructive and harsh.
+The use of words like “breeze” and “blow” by the poet though creates an effect of the power of love, yet love is destructive and harsh.
 And the imperative (command) expressed through “blow through me” reveals that the female persona in the poem is the controller as she is commanding her lover here.
 But the use of “woo me” indicates the passiveness of the female persona and the activeness of the male persona.
-In order to express her love towards her lover, the poet has taken help of natural imagery, such as “grass” “breeze”, which tells that love is perfect like nature, love is natural, love is tranquil like nature, and love is simple and sweet.
+In order to express her love towards her lover, the poet has taken the help of natural imagery, such as “grass” “breeze”, which tells that love is perfect like nature, love is natural, love is tranquil like nature, and love is simple and sweet.

 Through these two lines, the poet becomes a little open and expresses her sexual desire when she says that do not hesitate, do not shy, just go one step ahead than me.
 I don’t want you to hang on my lips, just do whatever you want to do with me sexually.
 I am madly in love with you.
 I am all yours, just go ahead as you get a hint from me.
 Ghazal is shaped in couplets and produces images in pairs.
 There is pairing of images, such as “rhyme and I the refrain”, while through the lines like “come and I’ll come too when you cue me” and “blow through me” the poet expresses her sexual innuendo.
-This is pure romance filled with courtly love.
+This is a pure romance filled with courtly love.

 Through these lines, we come to know that the lover (poet) wants to be subdued by any means.
-She says use every possible magic and charm to win me, satisfy me and get me.
+She says to use every possible magic and charm to win me, satisfy me, and get me.
 If I spit venom through my tongue, become a charmer, and use your charm to spellbind me so that I can be subdued and satisfied.

 Through these lines, we come to know the craving of the poet to reach her beloved.
 Here the poet says that though our relationship and love is intense, but it is hard to reach.
 The poet, ‘laurel leaf in your crown’ presents herself victorious for her beloved.
-In order to show her victory over her beloved, she uses the imagery of laurel leaves, which once used to be an indication of victory for the roman emperors who were awarded these leaves after a very long struggle with their enemy.
+In order to show her victory over her beloved, she uses the imagery of laurel leaves, which once used to be an indication of victory for the Roman emperors who were awarded these leaves after a very long struggle with their enemy.
 The poet says no matter how difficult our relationship and love is, it will be rewarded when he ‘places his arms around her bark’.
 Besides, the poet has used the metaphorical language of the ‘tree’, which implies that love never dies, it is everlasting and solid.
 However, when we notice the words like ‘arms never new’ it seems as if the lover is just dreaming about a physical relationship and all her words are just a spur of her ardent feeling of love rather than being based on facts.

-Through these lines of Ghazal, the poet expresses her wishes, saying if I were an old bark, but still a fresh leaf, you should have been a dew to wet me and made me fresh as leaf.
-She says that she feels young in her presence, but the kind of unrequited love he shows towards her is not acceptable by her.
-She wishes attention from him and wants to be watered regularly so that she can be fresh and wet in her love.
+Through these lines of Ghazal, the poet expresses her wishes, saying if I were an old bark, but still a fresh leaf, you should have been a dew to wet me and made me fresh as a leaf.
+She says that she feels young in her presence, but the kind of unrequited love he shows towards her is not acceptable to her.
+She wishes for attention from him and wants to be watered regularly so that she can be fresh and wet in her love.

 These couplets suggest that the poet can change herself to suit his desires; she can be as he wants to get him.
 Though these lines show strong love between the poet and her beloved, it is not a strong sense of self.
 However, through the lines like ‘hawk to my shadow, moth my flame – pursue me?’ the poet seems to be deviating from her passion.
 Here, she is found to be a little broken and dejected when she says that if I can change myself for you, can you also change yourself for me.
-Will you be hawk to my shadow, moth my flame and pursue me to get united.
-From language point of view, the poet has used pun through word like “marry”, which means getting united of two people fitting or suiting each other.
+Will you be hawk to my shadow, moth my flame, and pursue me to get united.
+From a language point of view, the poet has used pun through word like “marry”, which means getting united of two people fitting or suiting each other.

 Through these lines, the poet suggests that love is sacrifice; love means living and dying for each other.
 She says we may be separated by dying in different directions, but that separation must not affect our love.
 She says no matter where and when you die, just leave your ghost for my shake, my love, and renew me every night.
 Through the words like “every night renew me”, the poet expresses her sexual innuendo.
-Besides, the lines also suggest that if her beloved dies for her, they may be able to live and love again, and get renewed every time through their physical intimacy.
+Besides, the lines also suggest that if her beloved dies for her, they may be able to live and love again and get renewed every time through their physical intimacy.

-These are the lines, where the poet imagines that if their love comes to an end, and if their love is not eternal, he should just be her good friend, muse lover and guide, but they must not be separated at any cost and during any condition.
+These are the lines, where the poet imagines that if their love comes to an end, and if their love is not eternal, he should just be her good friend, muse lover, and guide, but they must not be separated at any cost and during any condition.
 Here, the poet imagines her relationship; she goes so far ahead in her fantasy that she can even think of being parted and separated.
 Here, she also remembers those great Persian poets who invented ghazals.
 She actually gives a tribute to their contribution to the world of poetry, and expects her beloved, when they are separated, to guide her like Shamsuddin to my Rumi.

 Be heaven and earth to me and I’ll be twice the me